MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Compare two linked lists
+This is a data structure challenge from hackerrank.
+This challenge is about the single linked list data structure.
+The goal was to compare two single linked list [Problem link](https://www.hackerrank.com/challenges/compare-two-linked-lists/problem).
+As of August 23<sup>rd</sup>, 2018 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>

 ## Search